Welcome to Rock Hill, SC!

 Shop our unique stores.
 For home goods and décor, try The Mercantile, Overhead Station, Hickory Post, or Azure Sky.
 Looking for the latest clothing trends?
 Try Chic Boutique, Le Sorelle, Gypsy Debutante, Song’s, or McFaddens Men’s Shop.

 Stretch your legs and explore Old Town Rock Hill.
 From Glencairn Garden to Fountain Park, there’s plenty of green space in the heart of Old Town.
 Grab a selfie at one of the murals along the Mural Mile or discover a new gallery at the Center for the Arts.

 Free Bus Transportation

-The downtown loop, called Route 1: Knowledge Park Loop, has a bus stop right in front of the Rock Hill Sports & Events Center.
+The downtown loop, called Route 1: Knowledge Park Loop, has a bus stop right in front of the Rock Hill Sports & Event Center.

 Comporium launched a Bike Share program in Old Town Rock Hill in 2018 as an eco-friendly way to maximize a sense of community while simultaneously reducing traffic and motor vehicle pollution.
-The bikes can be found at several different "hub" locations- at Fountain Park, Legal Remedy Brewing, The Anderson Apartments, and two spots on Winthrop's campus.
-The first two hours are FREE and each hour after that is only $6!
-Getting hold of one of the bikes is super easy.
-Head to the Bike Share page to reserve a bike by signing up online or via the free Social Bikes app, release the bike with the code you're given, ride, and return!
+The bikes can be found at several different "hub" locations including Fountain Park, Legal Remedy Brewing, the Anderson Apartments, and Winthrop's campus.
+The first two hours are FREE and each hour after that is only $6.
+Reserve a bike by signing up online or by using the free Social Bikes app.